AWS Database Blog

 Migration to Amazon RDS for Oracle is a common first step for many customers making their foray into Amazon Web Services (AWS) managed databases.
 To get further benefits of AWS, you may want to consider moving to fully-managed Amazon RDS database services like Amazon RDS for PostgreSQL and Aurora PostgreSQL which help merge the flexibility and low cost of open source databases with the robust, enterprise feature sets of commercial databases.

 To help you, the Amazon DMA Connect team has created a self-service offering to help you through your migration journey.
 We have created a guided path that starts with helping you self-assess the complexity of migrating your workload.
-We offer a migration guide that helps build a migration plan, webinars tailored for specific workloads, AWS-hosted weekly office hours to answer your specific questions, and community forum tracked by migration experts to help answer your migration-related queries.
+We have created a guided path that starts with helping you self-assess the complexity of migrating your workload.
+We offer a migration guide that helps build a migration plan, webinars tailored for specific workloads, and community forum tracked by migration experts to help answer your migration-related queries.

 Why Amazon DMA Connect?

-The Amazon DMA Connect program features a vibrant worldwide community of migration experts who facilitate peer-to-peer learning by authoring blogs and e-books, leading office hours, hosting webinars, and supporting user forums.
+The Amazon DMA Connect program features a vibrant worldwide community of migration experts who facilitate peer-to-peer learning by authoring blogs and e-books, hosting webinars, and supporting community forums.
 They are passionate about sharing their AWS technical expertise and helping you in your migration journey to AWS database services.
 The program can help you gain advanced knowledge and sharpen your technical delivery best practices.

 As we continue to expand the scope of our database migration accelerator programs, we’re pleased to announce that this new program adds five new ways for you to engage with AWS migration experts.
 These offerings help you receive support for assessing workload complexity, planning for your migration, and performing the migration steps.